FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization_matched.md

 ## Determining the need for FAIRification

-Before understanding why and how to *prioritize* project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s for the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) pipeline, it is essential to understand
+Before understanding why and how to *prioritize* project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s for the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) pipeline, it is essential to understand
 *the need* for FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification of data {footcite}`d3_report`.
 The list below identifies key reasons why one should make data FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/):
 * Increase impact and visibility:
-    - Standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)ising published project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)/dataset metadata using a well-accepted metadata model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) and getting indexed by
+    - Standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) ising published project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) /dataset metadata using a well-accepted metadata model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  and getting indexed by
   major community resources helps in increasing the visibility and impact of the data within the scientific community.
 * Harmonise data:
-    - When creating a tool with the help of multiple independent resources, FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification can help in easing the integration of data sources, for instance with the help of a common terminology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact).
+    - When creating a tool with the help of multiple independent resources, FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification can help in easing the integration of data sources, for instance with the help of a common terminology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact) .
 * Encourages community collaboration:
     - The FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ification process can attract communities together for potential collaboration as each of the independent communities would now have a structured data format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  to map(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#map) their data for integration.
 * Prepare data for downstream tasks:
     - A FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ified data is machine-readable and hence can potentially be used by software agents such as machine learning
-    (ML) or artificial intelligence (AI) model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)s for analysis with help of downstream.
+    (ML) or artificial intelligence (AI) model (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) s for analysis with help of downstream.
 * Adds to the capitalization on research(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/) investment:
     - A FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ified data is reusable, meaning that initial investment and newly generated data assets are protected but also that additional investment in redoing research(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/) can be avoided.